-Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments (25) A robust monitoring, reporting and verification system should be put in place by this Regulation in order to trace compliance with its provisions.
-Such system should apply in a non-discriminatory way to all ships and require third party verification in order to ensure the accuracy of the data submitted within this system.
-In order to facilitate achieving the objective of this Regulation, any data already reported for the purpose of Regulation (EU) 2015/757 should be used, when necessary, for verifying compliance with this Regulation in order to limit administrative burden imposed on companies, verifiers and maritime authorities.
-(25) A robust and transparent monitoring, reporting and verification system should be put in place by this Regulation in order to trace compliance with its provisions.
-Such system should apply in a non-discriminatory way to all ships and require third party verification in order to ensure the accuracy of the data submitted within this system.
-In order to facilitate achieving the objective of this Regulation, any data already reported for the purpose of Regulation (EU) 2015/757 should be used, when necessary, for verifying compliance with this Regulation in order to limit administrative burden imposed on companies, verifiers and maritime authorities.
-(25) A robust monitoring, reporting and verification system should be put in place by this Regulation in order to trace compliance with its provisions.
+Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments C calls should not be counted against the maximum number of exceptions, where, prior to arrival to a port, the ship has requested to connect to on-shore power supply and this request has been confirmed by the port or the duly authorised entity, but the ship is unable to do so, and it is able to demonstrate that it could not have reasonably known it would be unable to connect.
+Recital 2 5 Γ Amendment 37 35 (25) A robust monitoring, reporting and verification system should be put in place by this Regulation in order to trace compliance with its provisions.
+Such system should apply in a non- discriminatory way to all ships and require third party verification in order to ensure the accuracy of the data submitted within this system.
+In order to facilitate achieving the objective of this Regulation, any data already reported for the purpose of Regulation (EU) 2015/757 should be used, when necessary, for verifying compliance (25) A robust and transparent monitoring, reporting and verification system should be put in place by this Regulation in order to trace compliance with its provisions.
+Such system should apply in a non- discriminatory way to all ships and require third party verification in order to ensure the accuracy of the data submitted within this system.
+In order to facilitate achieving the objective of this (25) A robust monitoring, reporting and verification system should be put in place by this Regulation in order to trace compliance with its provisions.
+Such system should apply in a non-discriminatory way to all ships and require third party verification in order to ensure the accuracy of the data submitted within this that system.
+In order to facilitate achieving the objective of this Regulation, any data already reported for the purpose purposes of Regulation (EU) 2015/757 (25) A robust and transparent monitoring, reporting and verification system should be put in place by this Regulation in order to trace compliance with its provisions.
 Such system should apply in a non-discriminatory way to all ships and require third party verification in order to ensure the accuracy of the data submitted within thisthat system.
-In order to facilitate achieving the objective of this Regulation, any data already reported for the purposepurposes of Regulation (EU) 2015/757 should be used, when necessary, for verifying compliance with this Regulation in order to limit administrative burden imposed on companies, verifiers and maritimecompetent authorities.
-Recital 2 6 Amendment 38 36 (26) Companies should be responsible for monitoring and reporting the amount and type of energy used onboard by ships in navigation and at (26) Companies should be responsible for monitoring and reporting the amount and type of energy used on-board by (26) Companies should be responsible for monitoring and reporting the amount and type of energy used on-board by ships in
+In order to